 An actual source of data is for each country reported in the corresponding getData function.

-NEW: importData function read and generate data from ourworldindata data file.
+NEW: importTotalCases function read and generate data from <ourworldindata> data file (by Igor Podlubny )

 A more detailed description can be found in